Fleurieu Food and Wine

 Korean Steak Tartare in a Puri: A Fusion of Flavour and Flair

-When two culinary talents come together, the results are unforgettable.
+Steak Tartare with Korean Flavours in an Indian Puri.
+When two culinary talents come together, the results is this unforgettable recipe.
 Stephen Edwards, with his expertise in premium meats, and Jackie Mazzocato, known for her creative flair and love of bold flavours, have crafted a dish that elevates the humble puri into a gourmet experience.
 Using Thomas Farms prime South Australian beef, the proud sponsor of our Steak Masterclass, this Korean-inspired tartare celebrates the finest local produce with a vibrant global twist.
-Crisp air-fried puri shells cradle tender beef seasoned with soy, sesame, and gochugaru, finished with a house-made chilli mayo and a pop of microgreens — a bite-sized masterpiece.
+Crisp air-fried puri shells cradle tender beef seasoned with soy, sesame, and gochugaru, finished with a house-made chilli mayo and a pop of microgreens a bite-sized masterpiece.
+Why not taste the Steak Tartare or learn how to make it by joining our Hibachi Steak Classes at Bungala House or Chapel Hill Wines

 Korean Steak Tartare in a Puri